 Financial resources for those looking to enroll or are already enrolled in the School of Public Administration (SPA):

-Each semester, the School of Public Administration provides awards of up to $1,000 each to students based on their academic accomplishments.
+Each semester, the School of Public Administration provide awards of up to $3,600 each to students based on their academic accomplishments and/or financial need.
 These funds provide critical support for many new and returning students as the MPA Program caters to non-traditional students.
 Remarkably, the Rosenthal Fellowships provide support for over twenty-five students each year.
 Such support can offset the cost of tuition or books for students and can help reduce the need for external funding such as student loans or other debt.

 The Albert H. Rosenthal Fellowship Endowment is a major source of financial support for students in the MPA Program and a fitting tribute to the man, instrumental in the development and growth of the School of Public Administration.
 To be considered, please complete this aid application and submit it to the SPA office at firstname.lastname@example.org.

-There is a limited number of Graduate Assistantships available at the School of Public Administration.
+There is a limited number of Graduate Assistantships available at the School of Public Administration per year as appointment terms are based on funding (e.g. grant, award) provided by a SPA faculty member.
 A Graduate Assistantship is a financial award to a graduate student for part-time work while pursuing study toward an advanced degree.
-See the Graduate Assistant Guidelines for more information.
-SPA does not offer assistantships for the Summer term.
-Applications are accepted until April 1 for the Fall semester and October 1st for the Spring semester.
-Complete your's today.
+See the Graduate Assistantship Guidelines for more information. *Applications are accepted until April 1 for the Fall semester and October 1st for the Spring semester.

 Anne J. Brown Scholarship for UNM MPA Students